jeffmodzel/python-flask-mock-rest-api/README.md

  Returns 200
  {"first_name": "Darth", "last_name": "Vader", "_id" : "9a02bcdc-439f-4726-9d80-8e15979ead18"}
 ```
-All operations GET/POST/PUT/DEL on a resource echo back the resource in the response, not just GETs.

 Included in this project is a Postman collection and environment with example usage.
 Postman is an API Development and Testing tool - https://www.getpostman.com/